Treatment for GERD

 These include esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), pantoprazole (Protonix), rabeprazole (Aciphex), and dexlansoprazole (Dexilant).
 Although generally well-tolerated, these drugs can cause diarrhea, headaches, nausea, and vitamin B-12 deficiency.
 Chronic use may increase the risk of hip fracture.

 Baclofen can relieve GERD by reducing the frequency of lower esophageal sphincter releases.
 Side effects can include fatigue or nausea.

 Surgery and other treatments for GERD

 GERD can usually be controlled with medications.
-But if medications don’t help, or you want to avoid long-term medication use, your doctor may recommend:
+But if medications don’t help or you want to avoid long-term medication use, your doctor may recommend:

 The surgeon attaches and sticks the top of the stomach to the lower esophageal sphincter to tighten the sphincter’s muscle and avoid reflux.
-Fundoplication is usually performed by a minimally invasive (laparoscopic) method.
+Fundoplication is usually performed using a minimally invasive (laparoscopic) method.
 The upper stomach wrap may be partial or complete.